 Colin graduated as a vet from the University of Pretoria in 2000, and like Claire he pursued work in small animal practices in the UK.
 Highly skilled in surgery and diagnostic imaging, Colin also holds a postgraduate General Practitioners Certificate in Small Animal Practice (GPcertSAP).
-A keen outdoorsman, when he isn’t taking care of your pet he’ll be anywhere between snowboarding the slopes and surfing breaks up and down the coast.
+A keen outdoorsman, when he isn’t taking care of your pet he’ll be anywhere between snowboarding the slopes, surfing the local breaks or riding up in the Port Hills on his mountain bike.

 Leaving an established career in IT behind to pursue her dream of working with animals, Kash qualified as a vet nurse and joined our team in 2011.
 Outside of our practice she is also a fosterer for Cat Rescue, yet she still manages to indulge her passion for photography and find time for travel.
 She even has two cats herself – Fifi and Mimi.